-Look for fresh local grown in season produce for the best prices.
-Our local Aldi carries all of the local grown produce at amazing prices through the warm weather months.
-Preserve foods as they are in season to enjoy year round allowing you to truly take advantage of seasonal prices.
+Look for fresh local grown in-season produce for the best prices.
+Our local Aldi carries all of the locally grown produce at amazing prices through the warm weather months.
+Preserve foods as they are in season to enjoy year-round allowing you to truly take advantage of seasonal prices.

 Your local farmers market will often have the best prices on the freshest produce.
-Visiting closer to closing time will get you extra discounts as vendors work to clear out stock so they do not have to pack it up.
+Visiting close to closing time will get you extra discounts as vendors work to clear out stock so they do not have to pack it up.

 Look for deals to feed your family for less.

-Look for a CSA or co-op in your local area for great deals on produce, milk, eggs, and even pasture feed meats.
+Look for a CSA or co-op in your local area for great deals on produce, milk, eggs, and even pasture fed meats.
 Most of these require advanced sign up during the winter to allow the farmers to grow enough for everyone.

 You pick is a great way to save a lot of money.
 You pick your own food and pay less for it.
 The kids learn where food comes from.
 All in all, it is well worth the time investment.
 Our children love to go pick berries, apples, oranges, and even green beans and tomatoes at local farms.

 Shop the bulk bins for things like grains, nuts, and seeds at a steep discount.
 Every time we go into the health food store I check the bulk bins for clearance sales.
 These bins often have sales as well so you can rotate a stock up.

-As long as these meats get used for frozen the same day you won’t loose a dime and in the end you will save more than you could have hoped for.
+As long as these meats get used for frozen the same day you won’t lose a dime and in the end, you will save more than you could have hoped for.
 A vacuum sealer goes a long way for this.
 I have more tips to save on meats.

 The end goal should be to never throw away unused food that has gone bad.
 As fresh produce becomes less fresh chop and freeze it for use in soups.
-When buying preserve and store your food so it will not go bad or fall pray to pests.
+When buying preserve and store your food so it will not go bad or fall prey to pests.